 This is a complicated question that revolves somewhat around your definition of ‘guard dog’.
 If by ‘guard dog’ you mean a proper guard dog, trained to remain calm, to attack on command, and to refuse food from strangers, you’re talking somewhere in the $45,000 - $65,000 range.
 To put this in perspective, you could have one of those dogs, or you could have a new Audi and a Cove security system.
 We’re not telling you what to do, but it seems like a pretty easy choice unless you have hit-men after you on a regular basis (in which case you probably have enough money to have a proper guard dog and a new Audi and a Cove security system).

-If by ‘guard dog’ you mean a fun family dog that will deter burglars who are afraid of dogs and don’t know how to bribe them with steaks, then you should get one if you’re a dog person and you want a dog.
+If by ‘guard dog’ you mean a fun family dog that will deter burglars who are afraid of dogs and don’t know how to bribe them with steaks, then you should get one!
 It might help with your home security and it might not, but it’s not really a security decision.
 Either way, you probably want a home security system — like the Cove system — because even if you have a family dog, your security is a big burden to place on your dog’s shoulders (even if your dog is a German Shepherd or a Doberman Pinscher).

 Jolanta Benal, “Do You Need a Guard Dog?”, https:// www.quickanddirtytips.com/pets/dog-behavior/do-you-need-a-guard-dog

 Ali Woo, “Personal Protection Dogs: The Pros, The Cons, the Everything-In- Between”, https://medium.com/@aliwoo7876/personal-protection-dogs-the- pros-the-cons-the-everything-in-between-aa86c4f77271

 Didi Kader, “Guard Dogs 101: What You Need to Know Before Getting a Dog for Protection”,